jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 _WAC Fellow - Brooklyn College, 2018-2019_
 Worked with faculty from various disciplines to help them integrate creative and research-supported writing assignments into their curricula.

+## Research Supervision

+**Master's Theses**

+S.R. - "Enoug is Enough: A Moral Argument for Socialism"

 ## Presentations

 "Author Meets Critics: _Social Anarchism and the Rejection of Moral Tyranny_," presented at the Philosophy, Politics, & Economics Society Annual Meeting, 2023.